Form 1042-S: Withholding on Foreign Person's U.S. Income

 Form Revisions, Avoiding Filing Errors, Credit Disallowances, and Audit Penalties

 Note: CLE credit is not offered on this program

-This webinar will provide tax advisers with a thorough and practical guide to preparing Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.
-The panel will discuss incorporating the due diligence and reporting requirements outlined in the final regulations issued in December 2019.
+This course will provide tax advisers with a thorough and practical guide to preparing Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.
+The panel will incorporate recent form revisions.
 The webinar will also review common mistakes and offer ways to reduce IRS scrutiny and mitigate late-filing or non-filing penalties.

 - When withholding and Forms 1042, 1042-S, and 1042-T are required